imsalmanmalik/shopify-google-sheet-slack-automation/README.md

 1. **CI/CD Pipeline**: Builds the Docker image and pushes the Docker image to GitHub Container Registry (GHCR).
 2. **Scheduled Task**: Runs the Docker image every midnight to update the Google Sheet and send a Slack notification.

-You can also run the the `Scheduled Task` pipeline manually by going into the Action (depending on the access).

 ## CI/CD Pipeline

 ```mermaid